shop100global/aevr-wallet-api/README.md

 npm install
 ```

-3. Configure your environment variables in the `.env` file
+3. Configure your environment variables in the `.env` file (see Environment Variables section)

 4. Start the development server: